mautic/user-documentation/docs/users_roles/managing_roles.rst

   User permissions restrict their view of dashboard widgets, resulting in them only seeing widgets for items or feature bundles they have permission to see.

-  For example, if a User’s Role doesn’t have Asset permissions, they can’t create or view widgets on the dashboard for Asset data.
+  For example, if a User's Role doesn't have Asset permissions, they can't create or view widgets on the dashboard for Asset data.

 You can also :xref:`create Roles using the API`.